zhenkewu/CFRL/docs/source/tutorials/example_workflows.rst

 further evaluated on its value and counterfactual fairness, which is discussed in detail in the "Assessing Policies Using Real Data" workflow later in this section.

-**Code:**: A detailed code demonstration of this workflow can be found `here <https://github.com/JianhanZhang/CFRL/blob/main/examples/policy_learning_only_workflow.ipynb>`_.
+**Code:** A detailed code demonstration of this workflow can be found `here <https://github.com/JianhanZhang/CFRL/blob/main/examples/policy_learning_only_workflow.ipynb>`_.

 Assessing Preprocessors Using Synthetic Data